100rabhcsmc/100DaysOfSwift/Day1/README.md

 let highestMark = 100
 ```

-We can chnage variable using..
+We can chnage variable using.

 ```
  mark = 45